hyperledger/firefly/docs/tutorials/broadcast_data.md

   ]
 }
 ```
+## Notes on why setting a topic is important

+The FireFly aggregator uses the `topic` (obfuscated on chain) to determine if a
+message is the next message in an in-flight sequence for any groups the node is
+involved in.
+If it is, then that message must receive all off-chain private data
+and be confirmed before any subsequent messages can be confirmed on the same sequence.

+So if you use the same topic in every message, then a single failed send on one
+topic blocks delivery of all messages between those parties, until the missing
+data arrives.

+Instead it is best practice to set the topic on your messages to a value
+that identifies an ordered stream of business processing.
+Some examples:

+- A long-running business process instance identifier assigned at initiation
+- A real-world business transaction identifier used off-chain
+- The agreed identifier of an asset you are attaching a stream of evidence to
+- An NFT identifier that is assigned to an asset (digital twin scenarios)
+- An agreed primary key for a data resource being reconciled between multiple parties

+The `topic` field is an array, because there are cases (such as merging two identifiers)
+where you need a message to be deterministically ordered across multiple sequences.
+However, this is an advanced use case and you are likely to set a single topic
+on the vast majority of your messages.

 ## Example 3: Upload a blob with metadata and broadcast

 Here we make two API calls.

-1. Create the `data` object explicitly, using a multi-party form upload
+1) Create the `data` object explicitly, using a multi-party form upload

   - You can also just post JSON to this endpoint

-2. Broadcast a message referring to that data
+2) Broadcast a message referring to that data

   - The Blob attachment gets published to shared storage
     - This happens the first time a broadcast happens on a data attachment
   - A pin goes to the blockchain
   - The metadata goes into a batch with the message

 ### Multipart form post of a file